jderehag/rpi-rfsniffer/README.md

   Recorded 64 bit transitions
 $>

-# To transmit/send that signal
+# To transmit/send that signal (twice)
-$>rfsniffer play remotename.button1
+$>rfsniffer play remotename.button1 remotename.button1
 $>

 # To dump all the recorded signals